In this Guide

 3. Vortex Viper

 The Vortex Viper is our favorite budget option for a sniper scope.
-It’s available for less than half the price of the high-end scopes, but has many of the same features.
+It’s much cheaper than high-end tactical scopes, but has many of the same features.
 It has excellent ratings, several shout-outs from gun magazines, and a lifetime warranty.

-The 4-16X power range is enough to take you further than your average rifle scope.
-It’s squarely in the middle of the range between scopes that top out at 12X and scopes with a top end of 24X.
+The 6-24X power range is enough to take you much further than your average rifle scope.
+It’s a great way to achieve the same magnification power as the high-end scopes with a top end of 24X, on a much smaller budget!
 The powerful lens set is supported by exposed, technical turrets and a technical reticle.

 The lenses are particularly impressive, since they’ve been computer engineered for better light dispersion and full optical holdover from edge to edge.
 They’re optically-indexed lenses for better color and resolution at full-zoom.
 It’s a bit beyond most people’s technical knowledge, but it essentially means that every millimeter of glass has been designed to be flawless–to a degree that’s not possible with just the human eye.